d1sc0/behuman/README.md

 2. See if can use MDX - Done
 3. Migrate old content - Done
 4. Write about page
+5. Create contact form
-5. Check out SEO and twitter cards
+6. Check out SEO and twitter cards
-6. Config CircleCI/ Stand up on Zeit
+7. Config CircleCI/ Stand up on Zeit
-7. Configure new domain
+8. Configure DNS
-8. Tidy
+9. Tidy

-9. Sort out seperate photo porfolio site to replace stuartmackenzie.xyz
+10. Sort out seperate photo porfolio site to replace stuartmackenzie.xyz
+11. Create a side hustle for Behuman.xyz